Acetyl-l-carnitine rocks it and not just in the body-building world!

 Acetyl-L-Carnitine for Body Building:

 Many body builders have begun using acetyl-l-carnitine for a number of sports-related benefits.
 The simple explanation for this is Acetyl-L-Carnitine helps to burn stored fat.
 Not only that, but it forces additional fats and fatty acids into your cellular mitochondria, which allows for even more fat burning.
-(More on this in a moment when we discuss weight loss!)

 This can certainly benefit bodybuilders, especially as they are ‘cutting up’ near contest times.
 It also helps to increase energy production within the body, which can sometimes be running low during a period of intense dieting and exercising.
 With enough acetyl-l-carnitine supplementation, muscles can burn fat and protein for energy instead of just glucose.